MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 ## Write a test operation to test the Bell state

 Next, to demonstrate the effect of the `SetQubitState` operation, create another operation named `Main`.
-This operation will allocate two qubits, call `SetQubitState` to set the first qubit to a known state, and then measure the qubits to see the results.
+This operation allocates two qubits, call `SetQubitState` to set the first qubit to a known state, and then measure the qubits to see the results.

 Add the following operation to your `CreateBellStates.qs` file after the `SetQubitState` operation: